B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Fixed prepositions after specific verbs, adjectives, and nouns: interested in, afraid of, good at.

-What are Dependent Prepositions?
+What are Dependent Prepositions in English?

 She is good at playing the piano.